huntdatacenter/docs/docs/working-in-your-lab/community.md

 ### Invitations

-All lab users and lab coordinators are invited to Slack as part of their onboarding process.
+All lab users and lab coordinators are invited to Slack as part of their onboarding.
 [Contact us](/contact) if you are an active lab users or lab coordinator and need a new invitation.

 ### Tables

 All labs gets their own private table (lab channel) where all lab users for that particular lab are invited.
-Here you can meet and discuss both scientific and technical topcis, help each other out with issues and reach us at the HUNT Cloud for both questions and banter.
+Here you can meet and discuss both scientific and technical topics, help each other out with issues and reach us at the HUNT Cloud for both questions and banter.

 We have also reserved a set of community tables where you can meet users from other lab and discuss specific topics that is relevant for you.
 These channels are dynamic, and topics will vary over time with what's feels relevant within the community.